The Bank of N.T. Butterfield & Son Limited (NTB): History, Ownership, Mission, How It Works & Makes Money

 Initial capital/funding

-Specific initial capital figures from 1858 are not readily available, typical for private family enterprises of that era.
-It was founded using the Butterfield family's resources.
+Specific initial capital figures from 1858 are not public, which is typical for a private family enterprise of that era.
+The bank was founded using the Butterfield family's resources.

 Year Key Event Significance

-2016 New York Stock Exchange Listing (NTB) Significantly expanded investor base and international profile by listing on the NYSE.
-Raised approximately $287.5 million in its IPO.
+2016 Listed on the New York Stock Exchange (NYSE: NTB) Significantly expanded its investor base and international profile, raising approximately $287.5 million in its Initial Public Offering (IPO).

 The Bank of N.T.
 Butterfield & Son Limited (NTB) Ownership Structure